How to complete a UK Tax Return (SA100) as a non-resident

 If you no longer live in the UK, you may still have to file a tax return with HMRC.

-When you are a UK resident and you only derive income from the UK completing a tax return can be relatively straight forward - although can have some complexity if you are a Director or have Capital gains/losses to report.
+When you are a UK resident and you only derive income from the UK completing a tax return can be relatively straight forward - although this can have some complexity if you are a Director or have Capital gains/losses to report.

 The tax rules for non-residents tend to be different, and as a non-resident you will have to complete supplemental forms.
 Non-residents are also likely to receive non-UK based income from employment, capital gains and other sources, which requires additional reporting.
 Non-UK residents are also likely to be subject to the tax rules of another jurisdiction which could mean there are tax treaties to take into consideration.

-All of these additional requirements make completing a tax return as a non-resident much more taxing (excuse the pun) that for UK residents who have no international mobility complexities to add into the mix.
+All of these additional requirements make completing a tax return as a non-resident much more taxing (excuse the pun) than for UK residents who have no international mobility complexities to add into the mix.

 This article looks at the basics around Self Assessment Tax Returns and the additional details and forms non-residents will likely need to take into consideration.